-- ◆ Default Gateway Sets the IPv6 address of the default next hop router to use when no routing information is known about an IPv6 address. - If no routing protocol is enabled or static route defined, you must define a gateway if the target device is located in a different subnet.
+- Default Gateway Sets the IPv6 address of the default next hop router to use when no routing information is known about an IPv6 address. - If no static routes are defined, you must define a gateway if the target device is located in a different subnet.

-- If a routing protocol is enabled (page 655), you can still define a static route (page 651) to ensure that traffic to the designated address or subnet passes through a preferred gateway. - An IPv6 default gateway can only be successfully set when a network interface that directly connects to the gateway has been configured on the switch. - An IPv6 address must be configured according to RFC 2373 "IPv6 Addressing Architecture," using 8 colon-separated 16-bit hexadecimal values.
+- An IPv6 default gateway can only be successfully set when a network interface that directly connects to the gateway has been configured on the switch. - An IPv6 address must be configured according to RFC 2373 "IPv6 Addressing Architecture," using 8 colon-separated 16-bit hexadecimal values.
 One double colon may be used in the address to indicate the appropriate number of zeros required to fill the undefined fields.